Aleo-DevRel-Ambas/zero-to-zk/src/blog/exploring_aleo_record_model.md

 <p align="center" width="100%">
-Diagram taken from <a href="https://eprint.iacr.org/2018/962.pdf"> ZEXE paper</a>
+Source: <a href="https://eprint.iacr.org/2018/962.pdf"> Zexe: Enabling Decentralized Private Computation</a>
 </p>
 <br/>

 ## Record Model Explained
 Records are a fundamental data structure that can contain any arbitrary payload and are used for encoding user assets or application states.
-A record represents a certain state of a program in the global state, for example, the balance of an account or your identity document.
+Records represent a fragment of the global state kept on-chain.
+For example, the balance of your credits in a given account is composed by the multiple credit records that have your address as the owner.

 An Aleo record is serialized in the following format: